 The scone dough has been overworked.
 Scones come out best when the dough is handled as little as possible.

 Yes.
-Make the dough, cut out the scones and place in the fridge overnight (in an airtight container).
+Make the dough, cut out the scones, and place in the fridge overnight (in an airtight container).
 Bake the scones directly from the fridge.

 If you made this recipe, please leave a star rating!
 It gives my readers and me helpful feedback.
-If you want more recipes you can subscribe to my newsletter, and follow me on Instagram, Pinterest, and Facebook!
+If you want more recipes, subscribe to my newsletter, and follow me on Instagram, Pinterest, and Facebook!

-📖 Recipe
+Recipe Card

 Cheddar Cheese and Chives Scones